tobydriscoll/udmath351/notes/linear_system/RREF.md

 ::::

 ::::{proof:example}
-A linear system has an augmented matrix equivalent to the RREF
+A linear system has an augmented matrix equivalent to the RRE form

 $$
 \begin{bmatrix}